 This is one of the questions you see people often asking on Twitter.
-It’s a question that the students of the mindful scientific writing course often ask me.
+It’s a question that the scientists who take our writing course often ask me.
 And it’s a question I wondered with every paper I wrote.

 The answer is: it depends.